HOUSTON AUTO DEFECT ATTORNEY

 - Trapping passengers in the back seats under deformed and collapsed front seats

-If a driver were to get into a crash with defective seats, they (or their passengers) could suffer major injuries like traumatic brain injuries, spinal cord injuries, loss of limbs, or even wrongful death.
+If a driver were to get into a crash with defective seats, they (or their passengers) could suffer from a catastrophic injury, such as traumatic brain injuries, spinal cord injuries, loss of limbs, or even wrongful death.

 According to the National Highway Traffic Safety Administration, approximately 2,000 people suffer from power window-related injuries every year.
 Most of the people injured in this statistic are children.
 However, most of these accidents could be prevented if car manufacturers made sure every car had the proper safety mechanisms.